RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/settings/alerts.md

 1. Configure the email server settings on the General page (for additional details, refer to [Managing general settings]({{< relref "/rs/administering/cluster-operations/settings/_index.md" >}}).

+Note: if you enable alerts on "Node Joined" and/or "Node removed", you must also enable "Receive email alerts" to actually be alerted to these.